Ribeirorodrigo05/omnia-system/.github/instructions/copilot-main.instructions.md

 - **Consistency**: Follow consistent naming conventions and coding styles throughout the codebase.
 - **Documentation**: Document components, functions, and complex logic to aid future maintenance and collaboration.
 The documentation should not be in the form of comments in the code.
 Always create separate documentation files.
 - **Comments**: Never use comments in the code.
 If you feel the need to add a comment, consider refactoring the code or adding documentation instead.
+- **Repositories**: always use the repository to make a action in database, never use operation with database in service slayer.
 - **Code Reviews**: Regularly conduct code reviews to ensure code quality and share knowledge among team members.
     - **Code review checklist**:
         - Ensure the code follows the functional programming paradigm.